Watchmen (2009 film)

-Following its world premiere at Odeon Leicester Square on February 23, 2009, the film was released in both conventional and IMAX theatres on March 6, 2009.
-The film underperformed at the box office, grossing over $185.4 million worldwide against a production budget between $130–138 million; however, the film later found financial success at the home media markets.
-Greg Silverman (former Warner Bros. executive) said that the film did later become profitable.
+Following its world premiere at the Odeon Leicester Square in London on February 23, 2009, the film was released in the United States on March 6, by Warner Bros.
+Pictures.
+The film underperformed at the box office, grossing $187 million against a production budget of $130–138 million.
+Greg Silverman (former Warner Bros. executive) said that the film did later become profitable through streaming and home video sales.

-The film received mixed to positive reviews from fans and critics; the style was praised, but Snyder was accused of making an action film that lacked the thematic depth and nuance of the comic.
-Over the years, it gained a cult following.
+The film received mixed reviews from critics, who praised the striking visuals and the faithfulness to the source material, but criticized the complexity of the plot.
 A DVD based on elements of the Watchmen universe was released, including an animated adaptation of the Tales of the Black Freighter comic within the story voiced by Gerard Butler and a fictional documentary titled Under the Hood detailing the older generation of superheroes from the film's backstory.
 A director's cut with 24 minutes of additional footage was released in July 2009.
 The "Ultimate Cut" edition incorporated the animated comic Tales of the Black Freighter into the narrative as it was in the original graphic novel, lengthening the runtime to 3 hours and 35 minutes, and was released on November 10, 2009.
-The director's cut was better received than the theatrical release.
+The director's cut is generally viewed as an improvement over the theatrical release.